 Meet the Cardrona Parks Squad ski coaches!
 The team is internationally flavoured, highly-qualified & includes some of New Zealand’s best freeski coaches.

-Pete grew up in Poprad, Slovakia but has called Wanaka home for a long time now & considers himself an honorary half Kiwi.
+Peter grew up in Poprad, Slovakia but has called Wanaka home for a long time now & considers himself a Kiwi.
 He is stoked whenever snow is falling & his dream skiing destination is Alaska.
 Pete is inspired by anyone who gives it 100% & his most memorable mountain moment is the Kaumatua opening the season at Cardrona last year.

 Kendall grew up & learned to ski in Wanaka & Cardrona.
 She started instructing & following winters in 2013, going on to coach Oakley women's progression sessions, Cardrona chicks in the park, GoSnow (Japan) freestyle clinics, & Cardrona Parks Squad.
 She has judged the NZ Junior Nationals for both halfpipe & slopestyle.
 She is a qualified ski instructor & freestyle coach, & a pizza enthusiast.